-Immune Therapies - Available for you - Now!
+Experienced referrals for Immune Therapies - Available Now!

-A rational approach is proving a new medical alternative for the treatment of cancer.
+A rational approach is providing a new medical alternative for the treatment of cancer.

 By harnessing the innate powers of the body’s immune system, immunotherapy treatments have the potential to achieve complete, long-lasting remissions and cures for all types of cancer.

-Our experience: For 3 years, we've helped patients access special immune therapies - often achieving exceptional outcomes!
+Our experience – outcomes way beyond clinical expectations: For 3+ years, we’ve helped patients access special immune therapies – most often achieving exceptional outcomes!

 All patients can take advantage of immune therapy as a value add to other treatments or in some cases, a standalone treatment.

-However: When patients ask their doctors about immune therapies, in our experience, they are usually told about drug based immune therapies and not blood or blood tumour-based vaccines which are available through our international immunology-oncology colleagues.
+However: When patients ask their doctors about immune therapies, in our experience, they are told about drug based immune therapies and not blood or blood tumour-based vaccines which are available through our international immunology-oncology colleagues with our referrals.

-Experimental you may think – but more than 10,000 clients have passed through the doors of our referred clinic since the early 1990’s?
+Cell-based immune therapies experimental you may think.
+Not so – more than 10,000 clients have passed through the doors of our preferred clinic since the early 1990’s?

 These types of immune therapies are made from your own harvested immune cells.